03. View a SNIa Host Galaxy (intermediate)¶

 2. Interact with the deepCoadds¶

-2.2.
-Above the image, click on the grid icon (hover-over text “Show full grid”) to simultaneously view all six filters’ deepCoadds.
+2.1.
+Above the image, click on the grid icon (hover-over text “Tile all images in the search result table”) to simultaneously view all six filters’ deepCoadds.
 The default view is to center all deepCoadds on the center of the patch.
 In this example the compass has been enabled using the “Tools” icon (wrench and ruler, hover-over text “Tools drop down”).

 2.4.
 Mark and center the SNIa.
 Choose the “center” icon (hover-over text “Image center drop down”), and in the box next to “Center On” enter the SNIa’s coordinates, “67.4579, -44.0802”, and then click “Go & Mark”.
 Click the magnifying glass with the “+” symbol to zoom-in on the centered location, and grab and drag to pan around the image.
 If you happen to pan away from the SNIa, recenter using the “center” icon and finding the SNIa coordinates under “Recent Positions”.